imsweb/layout/README.md

 ## Download

-The library will soon be available on Maven Central.
+The library is available on [Maven Central](http://search.maven.org/); type `g:"com.imsweb" AND a:"layout"` in the search to find it.

+You can check out the [release page](https://github.com/imsweb/layout/releases) for a list of the releases and their changes.

 ## Usage